charliecalvert/CloudNotes/Prog270/Week03.md

 Life in the cloud is less problematic each year, or even each month.
 But it is still a bit touch and go at times.*

+**Hint:** One trick to consider when using Cloud 9: sometimes the interface is frozen even though the tools on the site are working properly.
+To update the interface, try signing out and signing back in again.
+Since you are using GitHub to sign in, you should find this process very easy.

+**HInt: You can check on the [status of Cloud 9](https://status.c9.io/) to see if there are known problems.

-When you sign into Cloud 9, you should go to the DashBoard.
-On that page, you will see a large green button labelled "Create New Workspace."
+After you sign into Cloud 9, you should go to the DashBoard.
+On that page, you should push the large green button labelled "Create New Workspace."
-Push that button.

 ![Create Workspace](../Images/CloudNine01.png)